ibm-cloud-docs/security-hub/responsibilities.md

 - For the overall terms of use, see [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview?topic=overview-terms).

-Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use a Essential Security and Observability Services deployable architecture
+Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use the Essential Security and Observability Services deployable architecture.

 ## Incident and operations management